plone/plonedev.vagrant/README.rst

     c:\...> plonectl fg

-Plone will be connected to port 8080 on the host machine, so that you should be able to crank up a web browser, point it at http://localhost:8080 and see
+Plone will be connected to port 8080 on the host machine, so that you should be able to crank up a web browser, point it at http://localhost:8080 and see Zope/Plone.

-Zope/Plone.
+Plone is installed with an administrative user with id "admin" and password "admin".

 Stop foreground Plone by using the site-setup maintenance stop button or by just pressing ctrl-c.